rackspace/runway/docs/source/cfngin/lookups.rst

 The lookup must return a string if being used for a CloudFormation parameter.

-If using boto3 in a lookup, use the ``session_cache`` instead of creating a new session to ensure the correct credentials are used.
+If using boto3 in a lookup, use ``context.get_session()`` instead of creating a new session to ensure the correct credentials are used.

 ..
 Example